algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 The size of the box will depends on the content of the text.
 The box will be anchored to the top right.

+The player won't be able to trigger the dialogue box manually.
+It would be automatically triggered if the player idle for more than 15.00 sec.

 #### Lore Dialogue

 Lore dialogue are meant to give the player some lore about the game.